mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/registering_plugins_windows.md

 ## Automatic Loading

-Rhino will attempt to load your plug-in the next time Rhino launches if the *Name* and *FileName* Registry values and data are present in your plugin's Registry key.
+Rhino will attempt to load your plugin the next time Rhino launches if the *Name* and *FileName* Registry values and data are present in your plugin's Registry key.
 Rhino will briefly display a *Preparing plugins for first use* dialog if the plugin loads correctly.

 When your plugin loads for the first time, the rest of the normal Registry keys/value pairs in your plugin's Registry key will be filled in.